-- The plantar fibroma is not considered malignant(This means less dangerous), this means that it is not cancerous.
-Although to be 100% sure, it makes sense to biopsy if it has suspicious characteristics.
+- The plantar fibroma is not considered malignant(This means less dangerous).
+This means that it is not cancerous.
+Although, to be 100% sure, it makes sense to biopsy if it has suspicious characteristics.

-- We personally like to think of it almost like scar tissue which develops in the band of tissue.
+- We personally like to think of it almost like scar tissue that develops in the band of tissue.
 The more stress and fraying of your plantar fascia that you have, this is more likely to be associated with a plantar fibroma.

 - There is a clear association between people who have plantar fashion pain and have plantar fibromas.

-- Although it is common to have plantar fascia pain without developing a plantar fibroma.
-Most people with plantar fasciitis do not develop a plantar fibroma.
+- Although it is common to have plantar fascia pain without developing a plantar fibroma, most people with plantar fasciitis do not develop a plantar fibroma.

 - In summary, there is no definitive improvement cause.

 - These generally appear as a thickened and noticeable lump in the arch of the foot.